-We recommend that you ordinarily select the Lead Schedule Summaries option as this will provide you will higher level information, which is ordinarily more relevant for audit planning purposes.
+We recommend that you ordinarily select the Lead Schedule Summaries option as this will provide you will higher-level information, which is ordinarily more relevant for audit planning purposes.

 The Audit Plan has been designed to be your central audit planning and risk assessment document and accordingly the amount of information contained in the Audit Plan is quite extensive.
-Accordingly, we highly recommend that you view the Audit Plan in full screen mode, no matter what device you are viewing it on.
+Accordingly, we highly recommend that you view the Audit Plan in full-screen mode, no matter what device you are viewing it on.

-The functions toolbar is found at the top of the Audit Plan and contains a heads up display of materiality, along with an array of options which can be used to further customise the Audit Plan for your specific engagement.
+The functions toolbar is found at the top of the Audit Plan and contains a heads up display of materiality, along with an array of options that can be used to further customise the Audit Plan for your specific engagement.

 Below is a diagram pointing out each of the features on the Audit Plan function toolbar, along with a short description of how to use each of these features.

-For details on how to use the Full Screen mode, please see the Accessing and Exiting Full Screen Mode above.
+For details on how to use the Full-Screen mode, please see the Accessing and Exiting Full-Screen Mode above.

 Hide All / Show All